 Prompt- Do not wait for the next quarterly meeting.
 Be prompt.
 Every day is an opportunity to recognize effort as a leader.
 Did you saw something good?
 Command it promptly.

-Leaders, deeming a team member as challenging does not excuse your responsibility to work closely with them and support them so that they become motivated and successful team members.
+Leaders, deeming a team member as challenging does not excuse your responsibility to work closely with them and support them.
+As a leader, you’re responsible for ensuring they become successful and motivated team members.
 With the right tools and a positive and non-judgmental approach, tremendous progress can be achieved.